Dodgers' Machado whiffs on chance to silence Game 6 boos

-MILWAUKEE (AP) - Manny Machado gestured with hands, appearing to egg on the booing crowd as he retreated down the dugout steps following a first-inning strikeout.
+MILWAUKEE (AP) - Manny Machado egged on the booing crowd as he retreated down the dugout steps following a first-inning strikeout, raising two arms in front of him in the air.

 The jeers kept coming for the Los Angeles Dodgers star.
 So did the outs.